States Sue US Department Over Virus Relief Funds for Schools

 California

-The department’s interpretation will instead allow public schools to get funds based on their total student population, leading tens of millions of dollars to be diverted from public schools in the poorest districts to private institutions with tuition similar to that charged by private colleges, the lawsuit says.
+The department's interpretation will instead allow school districts to get funds based on their total student population, leading tens of millions of dollars to be diverted from public schools in the poorest districts to private institutions with tuition similar to that charged by private colleges, the lawsuit says.

 “Today's announcement is about stopping the Trump administration's latest effort to steal from working families to give it to the very privileged," Becerra said.